hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 > > ~~~
 > >
 > >* `python:<version>-slim`: This image does not contain the common packages contained in the default
-> >tag and only contains the minimal packages needed to run python
+> >tag and only contains the minimal packages needed to run Python
 > > {: .output}
 > {: .solution}
 {: .challenge}